atreluted/OffsetlessHeartbeatVTableHookInjector/heartbeatinj/injector/readme.md

 CREDS TO MY FRIEND X4V

-NOTE: this crashes after about 20 seconds because i think the memory gets detected, i don't know the problem but feel free to try fix it and if u want fork the github and post the fixed vers or u can dm me at discord "atreluted" and i will push the changes to the original repo and credit u for fixing it, thanks.
+NOTE: this crashes after about 20 seconds because i think the memory gets detected, i don't know the problem u can fix it tho my discord: atreluted x4v's discord: nuvq

 THX, PLEASE STAR THE GITHUB AND SHARE IT